Can your horse grow long hair?

 All of the hair on your body and your horse’s body is on this cycle, though not all on the same cycle.

-You may consider long and loose braids to keep manes and tails from getting tangled and developing wind knots.
+You may consider long, loose braids to keep manes and tails from getting tangled and developing wind knots.

 BUT I LOVE PRODUCTS FOR MY HORSE’S MANE AND TAIL!

-We all do!
-In order to grow a long mane and tail on our horses, we need to consider genetics above all else.
-Then we need to consider nutrition, then care of the hair that they have grown which is when you can bust out all of your favorite products!.
+- We all do!
+To grow a long mane and tail on our horses, we need to consider genetics above all else.
+Then we need to consider nutrition, then care of the hair that they have grown which is when you can bust out all of your favorite products.
 That is how we can optimize our horse’s mane and tail.
 We need to protect those hairs that the anagen phase has given us.

 - Clean and protected – are you properly cleaning the mane and tail, and protecting it with detanglers, conditioners, and even tail bags?
 You have lots of options on how to make sure your horse’s tail stays clean and tangle-free.
 This also helps prevent breakage if the tail is caught on something.